 How To Start A Golf Course Accident Claim

-Starting your golf accident, injury or illness claim is very straightforward.
+Starting your golf course accident claims is very straightforward.
 First of all, if you have been the victim of an accident at a golf course, there are some things you can do before starting your claim, such as:

-- Take photographs or video of the scene and the cause of the accident.
+- Take photographs or videos of the scene and the cause of the accident.

 - Gather the contact details of any witnesses.